 By Vicki Hess

-Now is the time to create Conscious Connections and positively impact engagement – yours and your team’s.
-Enjoy!
-Looking for your next healthcare speaker?
-Get in touch with us at the Capitol City Speakers Bureau today to make your healthcare event a success!
+I hope you find time to connect with your buddies at work.
+Planning your next event?
+Get in touch with us at the Capitol City Speakers Bureau today to schedule your ideal speaker and make your event a success!
 By Vicki Hess

 Archives